Table of Contents

 Find the queue and wait for your turn.

 You will be asked to show your original valid ID.
-It should be the same ID you will use on the releasing date.
+It should be the same ID you will use on the release date.

 After the assessment, there are just two results.
 It is either they accept it or deny it.